 New England MountainSongs

 Recorded during the Oil of Unity Conference at Sky-Hy Conference Center perched on Bradley Mountain.
-This is the only piece recorded indoors.
+This track features Craig Perkins on keys.
 10/10/03

 Call of the Dove